Skyrat-SS13/Skyrat-tg/modular_skyrat/modules/autoairlock_override/readme.md

 ### Description:
 Adds functionality to the airlocks so that when the alert level is set to orange, engineers receive expanded access so they aren't stuck at an airlock when disaster happens.
+On red alert, same thing, but for security.

 ### TG Proc/File Changes:
 code/game/machinery/computer/communications.dm